jacksono/onyango/README.md

 # NOTES MANAGER

 ## A light weight tool to take your notes
+Sometimes you just want to take quick note and save it somewhere.
+This app helps you do just that Try it out on the [here](https://onyango.herokuapp.com/)

 ## How to Install and Set it up
 Clone the repo from GitHub: